 This is the setup that Ghost CLI is intended for & tested against, and is the only setup that we guarantee will work out of the box.
 Ghost CLI is designed to be extensible in the near future, however if you choose to use alternatives to our recommended stack you should expect to have to debug & fix problems yourself.

-Ubuntu 16.04 is the only officially supported OS.
+Ubuntu 16.04 and Ubuntu 18.04 are the only officially supported OSes.
 Other operating systems may work, but we are unable to assist with debugging or optimising for them.
 PRs are welcome though 😊

 We've selected what we've found to be the most common setup used for running Ghost, and used this to base our CLI tool around.
 All testing was done against this stack, with the aim to create a robust, smooth experience installing Ghost with a single command and, which results in a setup that is ready for production use.